 To encourage and help Maryland homeowners invest in clean energy, the Maryland Energy Administration (MEA) provides rebates for solar photovoltaic systems, solar water heating, and geothermal heating & cooling systems.
 The program Terms and Conditions document can be found here.

 To be eligible for a Residential Clean Energy Rebate:

-- Application must be submitted to the MEA within 12 months of installation (see Section 4B of the Terms and Conditions)
+- Application must be submitted to the MEA within 12 months of installation.

 - The installation property must be a residential property and the primary residence of the applicant at the time of application.

 - Solar Photovoltaic: 1 kW

 - Solar Water Heating: 10 sq. ft.

 - The property may not be held in an irrevocable trust.

 Multiple projects on contiguous parcels of property will be considered one project.

 The project, property, and applicant must comply with all the terms and conditions outlined in the Fiscal Year 2023 Clean Energy Rebate Program Funding Opportunity Announcement.

 On the following screens, you will provide information about yourself (the applicant), the installation (property, system, contractor), and the required permits.
 You will also need to provide (in electronic format) the following documentation: